David Lim Kim San

 David Lim Kim San (林金山, born 7 May 1933) is considered to be one of the architects of music education in Singapore.

+Early life and education

-David Lim was born in a Peranakan and Methodist family.
+Lim was born in a Peranakan and Methodist family.
 He attended Telok Kurau Primary School and Victoria School, where he was mentored by Benjamin Khoo and Paul Abisheganaden.

+Career

 At the Ministry of Education (MOE), Khoo and David Lim started the Combined Schools Choir, which was later renamed the Singapore Youth Choir (SYC), in 1964.
 Lim took control of the SYC in 1968.
 They also initiated the school band movement and designed the band curriculum for MOE.

 In 1969, Lim was promoted to head the Music Department in MOE.
 The number of school bands grew from 4 to 150 within a short period.
 He pioneered the instrumental teaching programme in primary schools which encouraged the use of instruments in the teaching and learning of music.

+In 1975, Lim formed the Four Voices vocal quartet with Yeoh Siew Lian, Shirley Fleury, and Geoffrey Abisheganaden.

 Lim was responsible for the formation and training of many junior college choirs.
 Many are led by former members of the SYC.